Putin ‘cannot remain in power’ – Biden

 Not one to miss an opportunity, Biden cited Europe’s dependence on Russian oil and gas as motivation to move toward green energy.
 Fuel prices in Europe and to a lesser extent the US have soared in the wake of sanctions placed on Russian oil and gas.

+Speaking later, a White House official clarified that Biden was not calling for regime change in Russia when he made his remarks.

-A White House official hastily followed up Biden’s speech by unpacking the statements that pointed toward regime change for Russia, insisting “the president’s point was that Putin cannot be allowed to exercise power over his neighbors or the region.
-He was not discussing Putin’s power in Russia, or regime change.”
+"The President's point was that Putin cannot be allowed to exercise power over his neighbours or the region.
+He was not discussing Putin's power in Russia, or regime change," they said.